Directional emission of a readout resonator for qubit measurement: Abstract

 \section{Abstract}

-Robust and scalable multiplexed qubit readout will be essential to the realization of a fault-tolerant quantum computer.
-To this end, we propose and demonstrate transmission-based dispersive readout of a superconducting qubit using an all-pass resonator that preferentially emits readout photons in one direction.
+We propose and demonstrate transmission-based dispersive readout of a superconducting qubit using an all-pass resonator, which preferentially emits readout photons toward the output.
 This is in contrast to typical readout schemes, which intentionally mismatch the feedline at one end so that the readout signal preferentially decays toward the output.
 We show that this intentional mismatch creates scaling challenges, including larger spread of effective resonator linewidths due to non-ideal impedance environments and added infrastructure for impedance matching.
-Our proposed ``all-pass readout'' architecture avoids the need for intentional mismatch and aims to enable reliable, modular design of multiplexed qubit readout, thus improving the scaling prospects of quantum computers.
-We design and fabricate an all-pass readout resonator that demonstrates insertion loss below \SI{1.17}{dB} at the readout frequency and a maximum insertion loss of \SI{1.53}{dB} across its full bandwidth for the lowest three states of a transmon qubit.
-We demonstrate qubit readout with an average single-shot fidelity of 98.1\% in \SI{600}{ns}; to assess the effect of larger dispersive shift, we implement a shelving protocol and achieve a fidelity of 99.0\% in \SI{300}{ns}.
+A future architecture using multiplexed all-pass readout resonators would avoid the need for intentional mismatch and potentially improve the scaling prospects of quantum computers.
+As a proof-of-concept demonstration of ``all-pass readout,'' we design and fabricate an all-pass readout resonator that demonstrates insertion loss below 1.17 dB at the readout frequency and a maximum insertion loss of 1.53 dB across its full bandwidth for the lowest three states of a transmon qubit.
+We demonstrate qubit readout with an average single-shot fidelity of 98.1\% in 600 ns; to assess the effect of larger dispersive shift, we implement a shelving protocol and achieve a fidelity of 99.0\% in 300 ns.